-The subgroup analysis based on the organisation size of respondents (table 6) revealed that there were differences in the BIM implementation barriers perception in light of P1 related to the culture change and mindset issues (P 0.029), T1 "High cost of BIM hardware and software" (P 0.038), and T2 "BIM lacks functionality or flexibility to produce a 3D model" (P 0.010).
-Table 8 shows that respondents from organisations with more than ten employers held less confirmatory views on P1 compared to the other organisations with fewer employers.
-Respondents from organisations with more than ten lowest average Likert-scale score of 2.92, indicating a neutral attitude.
-Moreover, table 8 shows that respondents from organisations with 5 to 10 employers and more than ten employers were more likely to consider T1 as an important BIM implementation barrier, with average scores of 4.04 and 3,90, respectively.
-Furthermore, respondents from organisations with 5 to 10 employers (3.24) and more than ten employers (3.29) held less confirmatory views on T2 compared to the others organisations with fewer employers.
-The average scores on T2 for organisations with one employer and less than 05 employers were 3.50 and 3.15, respectively.
+The subgroup analysis based on the organisation size of respondents (as shown in Table 6) revealed that there were differences in the BIM implementation barriers perception in light of P1 related to the culture change and mindset issues (p = 0.029), T1 "High cost of BIM hardware and software" (p = 0.038) and T2 "BIM lacks functionality or flexibility to produce a 3D model" (p = 0.010).
+Table 8 shows that respondents from organisations with more than 10 employees held less confirmatory views on P1 compared to the other organisations with fewer employees.
+Respondents from organisations with more than 10 employees had the lowest average Likert-scale score of 2.92, indicating a neutral attitude.
+Moreover, Table 8 shows that respondents from organisations with 5 to 10 employees and more than 10 employees were more likely to consider T1 as an important BIM implementation barrier, with average scores of 4.04 and 3.90, respectively.
+Furthermore, respondents from organisations with 5 to 10 employees (3.24) and more than 10 employees (3.29) held less confirmatory views on T2 compared to the other organisations with fewer employees.
+The average scores on T2 for organisations with 1 employee and less than 5 employees were 3.50 and 3.15, respectively.